- GENERAL INFORMATION ABOUT THE WOŁOSATE – ŁUBNIA BCP

 These thick layers of sandstones are separated by thin layers of mudstones and dark grey shales, making a flysh, characteristic for another Krosno Bed layers.
 However, this flysh usually is placed between huge packages of otryt sandstones, in which a single layer may reach even a few meters, which is to be seen i.e. on neighbor Bieszczady Peaks on the Polish side.
 The age of these rocks is Oligocene (between 34 and 23 Ma).

 Despite rocky landscape of the north Plishka’s slope, all area is covered by vegetation.
-In the result of very steep surface, the trees are under permanent downward progression.
+As a result of a very steep surface, the trees are under permanent downward progression.
 It can be seen once the red trail turns the ridge direction (Pic.
 44).

 After about 200m trudge uphill, the red trail leads us right on the top.
 Really, the view is awesome.
 A viewshed from the top covers exactly a whole High Bieszczady Mts located in the south-easternmost part of Poland (Pic.
 45).